‘Days Of Our Lives’ Spoilers: Nicole’s Under Pressure, Marlena Confronts Victor, And Eric’s Concerned

 There’s plenty of drama on the way with Tuesday’s episode of Days of Our Lives.
 Spoilers share that there’s an intense confrontation coming up involving Marlena and Victor, and viewers will see Eric doing a lot of thinking about Nicole.
-In addition, she’s in a very difficult position as she tries to deal with Scooter and Days of Our Lives spoilers hint that the April 11 show has action on multiple fronts ahead.
+Also, she’s in a very difficult position as she tries to deal with Scooter and Days of Our Lives spoilers hint that the April 11 show has action on multiple fronts ahead.

 SheKnows Soaps details that Marlena will piece together that Victor is the driver behind Eric’s recent struggles and she will be livid.
-Marlena will track Victor down to confront him and she will be ready to give him a piece of her mind.
+Marlena will track Victor down to confront him, and she will be ready to give him a piece of her mind.
 Viewers will have to tune in to see if Marlena’s words have any impact on Victor, but Days of Our Lives spoilers note that she is going to do her best to stand up for Eric.

 As for Eric, Days of Our Lives spoilers indicate that he will have a hard time getting Nicole out of his mind.
 He has been thinking about her a lot, carrying the guilt over how his drinking led to Daniel’s death and her heartbreak, but it sounds as if there’s more than just that on his mind.
-Eric is said to have a dream about Nicole and in the dream, she’s in trouble and needs his help.
+Eric is said to have a dream about Nicole, and in the dream, she’s in trouble and needs his help.

 Of course, fans know that Nicole actually is facing some major trouble at the moment.
 Just as she and Brady thought they had a handle on life on the run with Holly, Scooter popped up and threatened to destroy everything they had accomplished.
 Days of Our Lives spoilers share that there’s a confrontation between Nicole and Scooter coming during Tuesday’s show and he’ll demand that she have sex with him in exchange for him staying mum on who she really is.